Strive-School/ai_setup/operating_system/MacOS.md

 # Setup instructions
 The following instructions will help you to get ready for Strive School 6 intense months!

-- Grab a decent text editor- Install a package manager
+- Install a package manager
 - Pimp your Terminal
+- Grab a decent text editor
 - Setup git and GitHub
 - Install Anaconda
 - Install Jupyter Notebook
 - Pick an IDE

 You are here because you invested in an (expensive) awesome computer.
 Let's get it AI ready!

+## GitHub account

+Have you signed up to GitHub?
+If not, [do it right away](https://github.com/join).

+:point_right: **[Upload a picture](https://github.com/settings/profile)** and put your name correctly on your GitHub account.
+This is important for several reasons:
+- employability
+- in case we use an internal dashboard with your avatars. --> WE DO!

+Please do it **now**.

 ## Launching your terminal
 All the code snippets you see in this tutorial are meant to be launched from your Terminal.